mrshanahan/notes-web/README.md

 You can also change the directory where static files are served from via `STATIC_FILES_DIR` (by default it will serve files from `./assets`):

     $ STATIC_FILES_DIR=~/repos/notes-web/assets go run ./cmd/notes-web.go

-And obviously you can `go build` the same file to get the bin.

 ## Testing